aclai-lab/ModalAssociationRules.jl/README.md

 using SoleData

 # load a sample dataset (NATOPS)
-# and transform it in a scalar logiset.
+# and transform it into a scalar logiset.
 X_df, y = load_NATOPS()
 X = scalarlogiset(X_df[1:30, :])